Ben Parry (musician): Career

-He was Assistant Director of Music at King's College, Cambridge from 2013 to 2021, in which role he directed King's Voices.
+He was assistant director of music at King's College, Cambridge from 2013 to 2021, in which role he directed King's Voices.

-Parry composed a significant amount of choral music, published by Faber, OUP and Edition Peters.
+Parry has composed a significant amount of choral music, published by Faber, OUP and Edition Peters.
 He collaborates regularly with author and lyricist Garth Bardsley, and together they have had works premiered by the BBC Singers, Sheffield Cathedral, Aldeburgh Voices, BBC Singers, St Andrew's University, Chelmsford Cathedral, National Youth Choirs of Great Britain and London Voices.
+They are currently developing a new theatre piece for baritone and instrumental ensemble.

-As a conductor, Parry has worked with the Academy of Ancient Music, Britten Sinfonia, English Chamber Orchestra, London Symphony Orchestra, London Philharmonic Orchestra, London Mozart Players, Scottish Chamber Orchestra, BBC Concert Orchestra, Royal Seville Symphony Orchestra, Scottish Ensemble, National Youth Orchestra of Wales, Cumbria Youth Orchestra and the Vancouver Youth Symphony.
+As a conductor, Parry has worked with the Academy of Ancient Music, Britten Sinfonia, City of Birmingham Symphony Orchestra, English Chamber Orchestra, London Symphony Orchestra, London Philharmonic Orchestra, London Mozart Players, Scottish Chamber Orchestra, BBC Concert Orchestra, Royal Seville Symphony Orchestra, Scottish Ensemble, National Youth Orchestra of Wales, Cumbria Youth Orchestra and the Vancouver Youth Symphony.
 He has sung with the Taverner Consort, Gabrieli Consort, Schütz Choir of London and Tenebrae (choir).

-In October 2012 Parry was appointed director of the National Youth Choirs of Great Britain.
-He was made an Honorary Associate of the Royal Academy of Music in 2013 for his services to the music industry.
+In October 2012 Parry was appointed director of the National Youth Choir NYCGB.
+In 2016 he appointed a new chief executive, Anne Besford, to run the organisation, retaining the roles of artistic director and principal conductor.
+In 2023, after 11 very successful years at the helm of NYCGB, he stood down, first as artistic director (replaced by Lucy Hollins as creative director) then as principal conductor (succeeded by Nicholas Chalmers) to devote more time to his freelance work, most principally as director of London Voices and composing.
+He was made an honorary associate of the Royal Academy of Music in 2013 for his services to the music industry.

-Parry has made well over 100 recordings for EMI, Decca, Collegium, Virgin, Linn and Signum.
-He is married to violinist Kathryn Parry and they have three children: Freya Parry, Imogen (Midge) Parry, and George.
+Parry has made over 200 recordings for EMI, Decca, Collegium, Virgin, Linn and Signum.

+Personal life

+Parry is married to violinist Kathryn Parry.
+They have three children.